lemotdesign/one-click-hugo-cms/site/content/post/when-are-termites-most-active-on-the-gold-coast.md

 **When are Flying Termites Most Active?**

-On the Gold Coast, Flying Termites (Alates) are taking to flight from October to March.
+On the Gold Coast, Flying Termites (Alates) take to flight from October to March.
 Read more below.

 **Can you hear termites?**